broadinstitute/cromwell/docs/cromwell_features/CallCaching.md

      # hit ids or buckets of cache hit paths that Cromwell has previously failed to copy for permissions reasons.
      enabled: true

-     # All blacklisting values below are optional except for groupings.workflow-option.
+     # All blacklisting values below are optional.
+In order to use groupings (blacklist caches shared among root

-     # A blacklist grouping can be specified in workflow options which will inform the blacklister which workflows
+     # workflows) a value must be specified for `groupings.workflow-option` in configuration and the workflows to
-     # should share a blacklist cache.
+     # be grouped must be submitted with workflow options specifying the same group.
      groupings {
        workflow-option: call-cache-blacklist-group
        concurrency: 10000